kmagusiak/odoo-docker/README.md

 	docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run --rm odoo

 Odoo binds user sessions to the URL in `web.base.url`.
-So, if you run containers on different ports, you should probably use `127.0.0.1`:port instead of `localhost`.
+So, if you *run containers on different ports*, you should probably use `127.0.0.1:port` instead of `localhost`.

 ## Connecting to the database